Livestock carrier: Types of animals transported

 Various species have been transported in this way, but by far the most numerous are the domesticated breeds of sheep and cattle.
 During the latter half of the twentieth century, millions of sheep and many thousands of cattle were transported on livestock carriers.
 Other domesticated species which have been transported, though in smaller numbers, include horses, camels, deer, goats and, on at least one occasion, ostriches.

-The transportation of live fish, on small specialised vessels, is a similar trade which has developed in association with fish farming.
+The transportation of live fish, on small specialised vessels, is a similar trade which has developed in the early 21st century in association with fish farming.

+Regulation

 National authorities, which permit the export or import of live animals, regulate and monitor the ships and the associated aspects of the trade very closely, in particular to minimise the likelihood of introducing infectious disease.

+In April 2024, the livestock carrier Sarah M was banned from entry to Ireland after recently being registered with the Russian Maritime Register of Shipping.
+As a result of this it was subject to European Union sanctions.
+Subsequently it was reported to be off southern Europe, in the Mediterranean, awaiting orders.